 Now the insurance process begins.

+Contact your insurance company whether you are at fault or not as soon as you can so you don't forget any details.
 Next, formally file a claim.
 (Often, you can do so right through your insurance company’s mobile app.)
 Schedule an appointment with a claims adjustor, who will determine the extent of the damage and the cost to repair it.

 "Your adjustor will study your policy and tell you how much money to which you are entitled [to]," Kilgore says.